Narrative below and mile markers reflect a counterclockwise path of movement on the loop trail.

 Public Parking: Court Square Autopark (South Kent Street entrance/exit) or on-street parking

-This section is was completed and opened to the public on September 27, 2016.
+This section was completed and opened to the public on September 27, 2016.
 This segment extends along Town Run beginning at East Pall Mall Street and comes up out of the canyon by means of an accessible switchback up to East Cecil Street.
-In the future, the Trail will link pedestrians to the historic Patsy Cline House at 608 South Kent Street.
+In the future, the Trail will link pedestrians to the historic Patsy Cline House at 608 South Kent Street via the pedestrian bridge that extends over the Green Circle Trail in the area being developed as the privately-funded public park by Mr. Timothy Mellon in memory of Patsy Cline.

 Old Town Winchester